Raffymimii/CustomEconomy/README.md

 another-uuid: 250.50
 ```

-The file is automatically created on first run and saved when the server shuts down or the plugin is disabled.
+The file is automatically created on first startup and saved when the server shuts down or the plugin is disabled.

+## GUI Customization

+The balance GUI can be fully customized through the config.yml file.
+You can modify:
+- GUI title
+- Item display names
+- Lore text
+- Information messages

+All GUI messages support Minecraft color codes for complete customization.

 ## Support

-For bug reports, feature requests, or questions, please open an issue on the project repository.
+For bug reports, feature requests, or questions, please open an issue in the project repository.

 ## License

 This plugin is provided as-is without warranty.
-Feel free to modify and distribute according to your needs.
+Feel free to modify and distribute as needed.

 ## Credits